pycomlink/pycomlink/README.md

 Installation
 ------------

-`pycomlink` is tested with Python 3.7, 3.8 and 3.9.
-It should also work without problems on Python 3.6.
-It might still work with Python 2.7, but this is not tested.
+`pycomlink` is tested with Python 3.9 and 3.10.
+There have been problems with Python 3.8, see https://github.com/pycomlink/pycomlink/pull/120.
+Many things might work with older version, but there is no support for this.

 It can be installed via [`conda-forge`](https://conda-forge.org/):

     $ conda install -c conda-forge pycomlink